tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risks.md

 ## Pre-evaluate Your Project for Potential Risks

 In this section, we'll look at examples of risks involving personal data that can arise during research.
 Beyond the legal guidelines established by the GDPR, you as a researcher have an **ethical responsibility** to handle personal data with care.
-This means carefully **pre-assessing** each aspect of your study to **evaluate potential risks** that could arise.
+This means carefully **pre-assessing** each aspect of your study during the preparation phase to **evaluate potential risks** that could arise.

 :::{card} In this phase of planning, you need to ask yourself:
 :class-card: text-center